-If there’s one movie that always makes me want to pack up and move to the Outer Banks, it’s the Nicholas Sparks weepie Message in a Bottle.
-Kevin Costner’s beach house in it looks so romantic and relaxed–and the views of the water don’t hurt, either.
+If there’s one movie that always makes me want to pack up and move to the Outer Banks, it’s the Nicholas Sparks weepie Message in a Bottle, even though it turns out it wasn’t actually filmed there.
+Kevin Costner’s beach house in it looks so romantic and relaxed — and the views of the water don’t hurt, either.

 Production Designer Jeffrey Beecroft told the magazine he was trying to tell the story with objects instead of words: “I wanted the character’s house to feel isolated and somehow romantically haunted, but comfortably masculine, too.”